skydread1/portfolio/src/loicb/server/content/portfolio/flybot_card_games.md

 The second objective was to allow the user to set up and run `tournaments`.
 A tournament is a sequence of stages in which we play `meta-games`.

-Once again, we could leverage the Clojure data immutability to "describe" our `meta-game` in pure EDN format.
+Once again, we could leverage the Clojure data immutability to "describe" our `meta-game` in EDN format.

 You can view a `meta-game` as a wrapper around a given sub-game such as `big-two` for instance.